Fennville AVA

 The soil in the Fennville area is different from surrounding areas, primarily glacial sandy soils.
 The area's climate is moderated by the nearby Lake Michigan, and few days in the summer growing season exceed 90 °F. Grape growers in the area have had success with both Vitis vinifera and Vitis labrusca wine grapes.
 The hardiness zone range is 6a to 7a.
-In 1983, Fennville viticultural area became a sub-appellation encompassed within the 1.28 e6acre Lake Michigan Shore.
+In 1983, Fennville viticultural area became a sub-appellation encompassed within the vast 1.28 e6acre Lake Michigan Shore.

 Public hearing

 A public hearing was held on February 3, 1981, in Douglas, Michigan, to gather evidence concerning the proposed area.
 The hearing included six scheduled speakers with an additional five persons giving testimony.
 The testimony given by these 11 persons and the information furnished with the petition is the criteria on which ATF based the decision.

 History

-Fennville is the name of a small community of approximately 850 people which has been associated with the growing and processing of fruits since the late 1880's.
+Fennville is the name of a small community of approximately 850 people which has been associated with the growing and processing of fruits since the late 1880s.
 In 1888 the Fruit Shippers Association was established and in 1897 the Fennville Fruit Company co-operative was organized.
 The community of Fennville has continued to be a majorcrossroad and trading center within the appellation.
 The name, Fennville, was well documented at the public hearing as a fruit growing region within the state of Michigan.
 One of the witnesses testified that the area was initially named after his great-grandmother whose name was Fenn.
 This same individual stated that his great-grandfather operated a woodmill under the name "Fennmill".
 Another witness gave testimony that the current name "Fennville" came about as a mistake in printing of the schedule by a railroad company who refused to correct the mistake.
 Witnesses also presented testimony that the area has a history dating back over 100 years for growing various fruits, including grapes for the production of wine.
 One witness stated that 100 years ago, his family grew grapes and sold them to wine merchants in Chicago.
 Another person verified that he personally knew of 27 different farms in the area that commercially grew grapes for either juice, jelly or wine.

 In 1973, William Welsch bought an old, abused 230 acre fruit farm with diseased orchards and junk yard.
 After removing the trees and building up the soil, the property was converted into Fenn Valley Vineyards.
 At the outset, there were seven of these original 27 farms growing grapes commercially.
 Proprietors of two wineries, one located in the proposed area and one located 50 mi south, gave testimony as to the differences in character and taste of the same type of grapes grown in the two areas.
 After evaluating the testimony presented and the written comments, ATF determined the historical and current evidence supports the name of the viticultural area as being a distinct grape-growing region.